clokep/relapse/docs/usage/configuration/config_documentation.md

 ```
 ---
 ## Ratelimiting
-Options related to ratelimiting in Synapse.
+Options related to ratelimiting in Relapse.

 Each ratelimiting configuration is made of two parameters:
    - `per_second`: number of requests a client can send per second.